lvanm/FinalFrontEndI/README.md

 # FinalFrontEndI

-This was the final exam of the Certified Tech Developer Course dictated by DigitalHouse.
+This was the final exam of the subject 'Front End I' of the Certified Tech Developer Course dictated by DigitalHouse.

 The objective was to practice what we have learned in HTML and CSS.
 Making a responsive (mobile & desktop) landing website using an image as a reference.